tallen-hashicorp/vault-pki-nginx-example/README.md

 ```

 # Use Vault agent to dynamically update NGINX
-That is great but this will fail to work in 720 hours as the cert only lasts for that long, we need a way to automaticly rotate this from vault, wi will use Vault Agent for this.
+That is great, but this will fail to work in 720 hours as the cert only lasts for that long.
+We need a way to automatically rotate this from Vault; we will use Vault Agent for this.

-## First let create a new approle
+## First, let's create a new approle
 ```bash
 mkdir -p /tmp/certs
 cat <<EOF > /tmp/certs/cert.policy